Rafał Milach

-Milach lectures in photography at the Institute of Creative Photography (ITF), Silesian University in Opava, Czech Republic.

 Life and work

 Milach was born in 1978 in Gliwice, Poland.
 He graduated from the Academy of Fine Arts in Katowice in 2003 and the Institute of Creative Photography (ITF), Silesian University in Opava, Czech Republic.

 With ten other Central Eastern European photographers, he co-founded Sputnik Photos, a collective documenting transition in post-Soviet states.

 For his first book, 7 Rooms (2011), Milach accompanied and photographed seven young people for several years living in the Russian cities of Moscow, Yekaterinburg and Krasnoyarsk.

 In the Car with R (2012) was made on a 10-day road trip, driving 1450 kilometres around Iceland's circular Route 1.
 Milach made photographs and his local guide, the writer Huldar Breiðfjörð, made diary entries.

 Black Sea of Concrete (2013) is about the Ukrainian Black Sea coast, about its people, of whom he made portraits, and the abundant Soviet-era geometric blocks strewn along the coastline.

 Milach spent two years in Belarus from 2011 exploring its dire economic and political situation.
 Belarus is "a country caught between the ultra-traditional values of an older Soviet era and the viral influence of western popular culture."
 Milach was interested in the clean, tidy glamorous facade maintained by the state.
 His book The Winners (2014), portraits of winners of various "Best of Belarus" state and local contests promoted by the government, is a typology of state propaganda.
 It depicts mostly people, but also anonymous interiors that had won awards.
 The obscure official prizes are intended to foster national pride but to an outside audience might appear tragicomic.
 Milach travelled around the country working in the role of "an old-fashioned propaganda photographer".
 He was guided by the authorities as to who, where and how to photograph, a process which only improved his revealing the ideology of the state.
 Milach has said "the winners are everywhere, but the winnings are not for the winners – they are for the system", "the state is not interested in individuals, only in mass control."